zhangjinshui-nerveee/nerveee_old/content/blogs/reading_digest/index.md

 - We are what we repeatedly do.
 - 店大欺客,客大欺店.
 - If you are nothing without this suit, then you shouldn't have it.
+- There are three topics going up, machine learning, embeded system, power electronics.
+Especially the machine learning in embeded systems.